Manishkumar-2004/WebScraping/README.md

       Case ii: Sending Multiple JSON Objects
            If the payload is a list of multiple application JSONs, the consumer will process each application one by one.

-      All processed application details will be stored in a single log file inside the log/ folder.
+           All processed application details will be stored in a single new log file inside the log/ folder.

 4. Manual Form Verification:
       After automation, you can manually log in and verify the details in the form that were auto-filled by the script.